bonniesimon/college-graph-logseq/pages/CG Module 1.md

 	- ? doubt
 	- ?? need to study this; pending portions
 - ![Module 1 by Miss.pdf](../assets/Module_1_by_Miss_1636953479581_0.pdf)
-# Basic Concepts in Computer Graphics
+- # Basic Concepts in Computer Graphics collapsed:: true
 	- Computer graphics is the pictorial representation or manipulation of data by a computer.
 	- ## Non interactive or passive computer graphics
 		- The picture is produced by the computer and the user has no control on it.